 Portrait · pending shoot Ramon Liriano Jr.

-Co-founder and Partner at Elevated Tax Strategies.
+Co-founder and Managing Partner at Elevated Tax Strategies.
 The front-of-house at the firm — Discovery calls, client engagement, operations, the bookkeeping team, sales, marketing, brand, partnerships.
 If you've talked to ETS, you've probably talked to me.

 The front-of-house.
 Six lanes.